 Food & Diet Requirements

-Each and every cat is an individual, so your Birman will have their own preferences when it comes to their meals.
-Some prefer a wet food, others enjoy kibble, and still others may prefer a raw food diet.
+Each and every cat is an individual, so your Birman will have their own preferences when it comes to its meals.
+Some prefer a wet food, others enjoy kibble, and some may prefer a raw food diet.
 The most important thing is to make sure that whatever food you choose has a high percentage of protein, preferably from real meat rather than meat by-products.